Pierre

 Situated in the commune of La Turbie, the Tête de Chien (literally “Dog’s Head”) is an iconic mountain dominating Monaco.

-The summit offers a spectacular view reaching from Bordighera in Italy to the Esterel Mountains.
+The summit offers a spectacular view from Bordighera in Italy to the Esterel Mountains.

 Le Mont Agel

-Located in the commune of Peille, Mount Agel is an emblematic summit of the Alps which dominates La Turbie and a whole part of the French Riviera.
+Located in the commune of Peille, Mount Agel is an emblematic summit of the Alps, which dominates La Turbie and part of the French Riviera.

 From the summit (1151 metres above sea level), the view extends over Monaco and the French communes of Beausoleil, Roquebrune-Cap-Martin and Gorbio.

-The mountain has held a strategic position since ancient times and still houses military air detection facilities.
+The mountain has been strategically positioned since ancient times and houses military air detection facilities.

 Parc Départemental de la Grande Corniche

-If you would like to see a view of La Turbie with the sea in the background, climb to the top of the Cime de la Forna (621 m), west of the village.
+If you want to view La Turbie with the sea in the background, climb to the top of the Cime de la Forna (621 m), west of the village.
 Take the Chemin de la Forna from the Route de Nice (D2564).

 You can continue along the path that follows the cornice to the summit of La Simboula (676 m).
-There is an orientation table with a view of the snow-covered peaks of the Alps to the north, and to the south, the Riviera from Bordighera (Italy) to the Esterel massif.
+There is an orientation table with a view of the snow-covered peaks of the Alps to the north and the south, the Riviera from Bordighera (Italy), to the Esterel massif.

 English-French Vocabulary